Have you thought about investing in rental units? Smart real estate investments may give you a surprising return.

-You could try to think a few steps ahead and question which parts of the property are more liable to wear and tear?
+You could try to think a few steps ahead and question which parts of the rental property are more liable to wear and tear?
 This way you’ll deal with as little unexpected expenses as possible.

 3. Research the market

-However, the current demand is only part of the equation.
+However, the current real estate demand is only part of the equation.
 While you can’t predict everything, it’s still important to use any available information to make better decisions.
 For example, new construction and development affect the rental market in the future.